Qryptell/Qryptell-backend/README.md

 ## Overview

-The LunarLoom Backend repository houses the backend services that power the LunarLoom chat application.
+The Qryptell Backend repository houses the backend services that power the Qryptell chat application.
 It comprises multiple microservices that collectively handle various functionalities required for a real-time messaging platform.

 ## Features